MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/cm-credit-mgmt-setup.md

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

 This topic describes the options available for configuring Credit management to fit your business' needs.
-To begin using Credit management features, set the parameters in **Credit management > Setup > Credit management parameters**.
+To begin using Credit management features, setup the parameters in **Credit management > Setup > Credit management parameters**.

 ## Credit parameters